 Gut Feelings - by The Crohn's & Colitis Dietitians

-Hosts Ashley Hurst and Danielle Leffler of The Crohn's and Colitis Dietitians chat about nutrition research in IBD & sprinkle in our own life experiences in being both IBD patients ourselves.
+Hosts Ashley Hurst, Danielle Leffler and Christa Smith of The Crohn's and Colitis Dietitians chat about nutrition research in IBD & sprinkle in our own life experiences in being both IBD patients ourselves.

 Gut Feelings - by The Crohn's & Colitis Dietitians